amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 Note the addition of step number 3.
 This step will prevent a cookie with differing port or scheme values from overwriting the oldCookie, instead this cookie would be stored as a separate cookie and the oldCookie will not be deleted.

-### Retrieve Cookies

-The Retrieve Cookies algorithm will need to be updated in [Section 5.5.4 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-retrieve-cookies).

-This will ensure that a cookie is only retrieved if the origin is the same as the one it was set on.

 ### The Cookie Header Field
 The cookie header field outlined in [Section 5.5.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-the-cookie-header-field) will need to be altered.